 Warned about my blindness by the very same NRA instructor who certified my shooting ability to complete the permit process, the sheriff at the center of the denial refused to sign off on his part of the gun permit.
 This forced the issue into the courts.
 I then turned to various organizations for help with legal representation in this matter.
 Needless to say, the topic of a blind person being included in the Bill of Rights was just too hot for anyone to handle.
 Therefore, I was forced to represent myself in court, loosing most of my basic American rights in the process, the right to bear arms and the right to a fare trial among others.

 To add insult to injury, the sheriff, up for reelection within months of all this, told me outside the courtroom in front of witnesses that he had no personal problem on signing off on my gun permit if the judge ruled in my favor, not personally seeing me as a threat to public safety.
 Could such be considered political butt covering?
 Apparently being a “nice guy”, as he stated to the press, isn’t a requirement for getting a permit in the supposedly “Shall Issue” State of Minnesota.
-But now I know what the term, “You Can’t fight city hall” really means, because do you really think a judge would have ruled in my favor against a licensed attorney, making the need for the thousands of dollars spent in tuition to law school appear largely unnecessary?
+If that wasn’t bad enough, out in the parking lot, the very same NRA instructor/whistle blower who really got this all started expressed to me his wish that I would have asked him, when I had him on the witness stand, "If I should be given the permit."
+It would have been his testimony that “yes, I should be given the permit.”, But when the deck is stacked against you from the start, “You can’t fight city hall”, because do you really think a judge would have ruled in my favor against a licensed attorney, making the need for the thousands of dollars spent in tuition to law school appear largely unnecessary?
 You be the judge.

 Yes, for years now I’ve used my Utah permit to legally do what that ruling said I couldn’t.
 And with a clean record of carrying in that same sheriff’s jurisdiction, I further prove the absurdity of the whole fiasco.